Getting Started Guide

 Virtual Machine Management

-The interface for managing your virtual machines is available in the Console under the 'OpenIaaS' menu, located on the green bar on the left side of the screen.
+The management interface for your virtual machines is available in the Console under the 'OpenIaaS' menu located on the green bar to the left of the screen.

 List of Virtual Machines